 Some years ago, my octogenarian dad was working in the shed at the back of our house when he heard a faint noise behind him.
 He turned around and saw a full-grown, yellow-jacketed wasp hovering in the air about six or seven feet away from his face.
 Its gangly legs were hanging down making the insect look like he was perched there in a sort of suspended animation.
 Apparently, dad had invaded that fellow’s territory and the moment of reckoning for such insolence had come.

 Dad stared at the hovering creature for a few seconds and calmly appreciated it for the exquisite natural work of art it was.
 Personally, I would have been grabbing for some large swatting object at that moment, but Dad is more in tune with reality than I am.

 He told me that he talked to the creature and made a sort of peace accord with it: “You don’t come after me, I won’t come after you.
 Agreed?”
-(I’ve always suspected Dad of having something of Dr. Doolittle in him.)
+(I’ve always suspected that Dad was related to Dr. Doolittle.)

 Then the wasp, who must have felt that he had made his statement, calmly buzzed away to go menace someone else.
 Neither contender in the shed seemed to exhibit any fear.
 Neither harmed the other, although both could have.
 It was an encounter of mutual respect.

 Dad’s summary description of the incident to me later was this: “That wasp was just beautiful.”

 This opening to a wider reality we experience in the presence of deep beauty happens to be the fruit of a very important Christian virtue – reverence.
 Romano Guardini calls reverence the capacity of soul which allows us to step back and appreciate something for what it is, and then pronounce it “good” like God did on each of the days of Creation.